petershin/liferay-learn/docs/dxp/latest/en/collaboration-and-social/alerts-and-announcements/sending-alerts-and-announcements.md

    Go back to the Define Permissions tab.
 Navigate to *Site and Asset Library Administration* &rarr; *Applications* &rarr; *Announcements*.
 Select all the resource permissions and click *Save*.

-1. Now any User assigned to this Role can manage alerts and announcements.
+1. Now any user assigned to this role can manage alerts and announcements.

 ### Distribution Scope Permissions

-Here's a list of necessary permissions for users to publish alerts/announcements to each distribution scope option and where you can find them in the Define Permissions tab:
+Here's a list of necessary permissions users must have to publish alerts/announcements at each distribution scope and where you can find them in the Define Permissions tab:

 | Option        | Permission                | Where is the Permission                                                                                 |
 |:--------------|:--------------------------|:--------------------------------------------------------------------------------------------------------|